ChouseinKec/triax-page/README.md

 ## 🖼️ Application Layout

-Triax uses a **panel-based layout**.
-Each panel is responsible for a specific part of the editing experience, and components can assign their own controls or even their own sections.
+Triax uses a **LayoutPanel-based layout**.
+Each LayoutPanel is responsible for a specific part of the editing experience, and components can assign their own controls or even their own sections.

-**Main Panels:**
+**Main LayoutPanels:**
-- **Blocks Panel:** Add new blocks to the page.
+- **Blocks LayoutPanel:** Add new blocks to the page.
 Provides a searchable, categorized list of all available blocks.
-- **Inspector Panel:** Manage block settings, including attributes and style values.
+- **Inspector LayoutPanel:** Manage block settings, including attributes and style values.
 Edit the details of the selected block.
-- **Action Panel:** Each block can register its own controls here (e.g., order, rename, or any block-specific actions).
-This panel is context-aware and adapts to the selected block.
+- **Action LayoutPanel:** Each block can register its own controls here (e.g., order, rename, or any block-specific actions).
+This LayoutPanel is context-aware and adapts to the selected block.

-**Panel Layout Features:**
+**LayoutPanel Layout Features:**
-- Each panel can be **dragged** and **resized** from any corner or side.
+- Each LayoutPanel can be **dragged** and **resized** from any corner or side.
-- Panels can be **locked in place** to prevent accidental movement or resizing.
+- LayoutPanels can be **locked in place** to prevent accidental movement or resizing.
-- *(Planned)* Ability to **save and load custom layouts**, enabling users to create and switch between personalized workspace arrangements.
+- *(Planned)* Ability to **save and load custom layouts**, enabling users to create and switch between personalized Workbench arrangements.

-This modular and flexible panel system makes the editor highly extensible and customizable for different workflows and plugins.
+This modular and flexible LayoutPanel system makes the editor highly extensible and customizable for different workflows and plugins.

 ---